vutrananpho/phovu/README.md

 ## ✋ Got something to say?

-I'm active on [Facebook](https://www.facebook.com/pvu23/) and [Instagram](https://www.instagram.com/photvu).
+I'm also active on [Facebook](https://www.facebook.com/pvu23/) and [Instagram](https://www.instagram.com/photvu).
 Email me at pvu23@amherst.edu for any inquiries!
+I may take 3-5 business days to get back to you.

 ## 📊 How am I doing in the Github Community lately? ![](https://visitor-badge.glitch.me/badge?page_id=phovu.phovu)